J.D., Capital University Law School, cum laude, 2018

 - U.S. District Court, Southern District of Ohio, 2018

-Ten years as a police officer taught me that no matter the size or type of case, success begins with an in-depth investigation into the underlying facts.
-I now bring this same detail-oriented investigative and practical approach to my clients to help them prevail in difficult and complex matters.
+Knock on every door.
+Ten years as a police officer taught me that success on any case begins with hard work and an in-depth investigation.
+I bring this same detail-oriented approach to my clients’ cases.

-Thomas is based in Reminger Co., LPA’s Columbus office.
-His practice focuses on governmental/public entity liability, employment litigation, commercial trucking and professional liability as well as a broad range of pre-suit investigative work and general litigation matters.
-Prior to being admitted to practice, Thomas was a clerk in the Columbus office for two years supporting these practice groups.
+Thomas is based in Reminger’s Columbus office.
+His practice focuses on governmental/public entity liability, employment litigation, professional liability as well as a broad range of pre-suit investigative work and general litigation matters.

 While working in law enforcement, Thomas attended Capital University Law School’s evening program where he earned his Juris Doctor while becoming the first evening student elected as President of the Student Bar Association.
 Thomas graduated cum laude and was awarded the Dean’s Award in recognition of his leadership and academic achievements.